 Sometimes blending two realities together can create the perfect fictional story for young readers.
-Shannon Peel discovered this when she wrote her book, "Thirteen," a middle grade novel that she has self-published.
+Shannon Peel discovered this when she wrote her book, Thirteen, a middle grade novel that she has self-published.
 This will be the first book in a series which explores the recent events occurring in South Sudan from a North American point of view.
 Peel has a clear message that she is trying to get across in her story.
-Below are her responses to my typical 10 questions.
+Below are her responses to my 10 author questions.

 1. How many books have you written and where can you buy them?

 I have written one full middle grade novel, THIRTEEN.
 It can be purchased in paperback and on Kindle on Amazon and as an e-book on most online bookstores.

 2. What famous books can you compare to your own?